nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/Open_Timeline.md

 ### DOE PAGES
 The DOE leveraged its existing infrastructure from the [Scientific and Technical Information Program (STIP)](https://www.osti.gov/stip) to create an online portal, the Department of Energy Public Access Gateway for Energy and Science or [DOE PAGES](https://www.osti.gov/pages/faqs#doe-pages-overview), to make "peer-reviewed scholarly scientific publications resulting from DOE research funding publicly accessible to read, download, and analyze."
 A useful feature of PAGES is that it reconciles DOIs from DOE authors, selecting one as the "authoritative" source for all further citations.

+### DoD Public Access Policy
+A precursor to the DoD's public access plan was the [Public Access to the Results of Department of Defense-Funded Research](https://discover.dtic.mil/wp-content/uploads/2018/06/memo_public_access_kendall_20140709.pdf) which directed all authors funded by the DoD to submit final, peer-reviewed journal manuscripts to [Defense Technical Information Center](https://discover.dtic.mil/).

 ### Public Access Plans
 * Department of Agriculture [public access plan](https://www.usda.gov/sites/default/files/documents/USDA-Public-Access-Implementation-Plan.pdf)
 * Department of Energy [public access plan](https://www.energy.gov/sites/prod/files/2014/08/f18/DOE_Public_Access%20Plan_FINAL.pdf)